EpicEricEE/typst-marge/README.md

 ### Note about pages with automatic width

-If a note is placed on the right margin of a page with width `auto`, further steps are required.
+If a note is placed in the right margin of a page with width set to `auto`, additional configuration is necessary.
 As the final width of the page is not known when the note is placed, the note's position cannot be calculated.
-To still be able to place notes on the right margin of such pages, the package provides a `container` variable, which is supposed to be set as the page's background or foreground:
+To place notes on the right margin of such pages, the package provides a `container`, which is supposed to be included in the page's `background` or `foreground`:

 ```typ
 #import "@preview/marge:0.1.0": sidenote, container